krish2091/flightbooking/README.md

 # flightbooking
-This Application for ticket booking for flights
+This Application is ticket booking for flights